azkiya46/NER-Rule-Based/README.md

 # NER-Rule-Based
-Named Entity Recognition In Indonesian News Articles Based On Rule Based Approach Postagging that used in this study is POS Tagger from PEBAHASA
+Named Entity Recognition In Indonesian News Articles Based On Rule Based Approach.
+Postagging that used in this study is POS Tagger from PEBAHASA

 PEBAHASA